 It is yet another common hazard in bulk cargoes.
-Several bulk cargoes are likely to heat because of oxidation process in the voyage.
+Several bulk cargoes are likely to heat because of the oxidation process in the voyage.
 Some of the general cargoes like sulfur, coal, fishmeal, and cotton may cause consistent heat.
 Coal also emits flammable gas like methane.
-It can form explosive blend when mixed with air.
+It can form an explosive blend when mixed with air.
 Certain cargoes like Sulphur create dust, which may ignite and explode.
 So, it is important to take fire precautions strictly on bulk carriers.
-Even better, you may look for a marine insurance policy, which also covers fire hazard during shipment.
+Even better, you may look for a marine insurance policy, which also covers fire hazards during shipment.

 Loss of Oxygen

 Organic cargoes like paper pulp, wood, and agricultural goods may cause severe and constant oxygen depletion and release carbon dioxide.
 Though it seems safe, these shipments may take a toll on workers’ life.
-The confined spaces in bulk carriers may develop toxic atmosphere.
+The confined spaces in bulk carriers may develop a toxic atmosphere.
 It can cause various fatal accidents.
-Some of the cargoes that deplete oxygen are coal, sponge iron, fertilizers based on ammonium nitrate, sulfide concentrates, direct reduced iron, and lint cottonseed, etc. These goods also release gasses like carbon dioxide, carbon monoxide, hydrocarbons and hydrogen Sulphide.
-Ensure proper testing and ventilation of atmosphere before allowing entry of personnel in such enclosed spaces.
+Some of the cargoes that deplete oxygen are coal, sponge iron, fertilizers based on ammonium nitrate, sulfide concentrates, direct reduced iron, and lint cottonseed, etc. These goods also release gasses like carbon dioxide, carbon monoxide, hydrocarbons, and Hydrogen Sulphide.
+Ensure proper testing and ventilation of the atmosphere before allowing entry of personnel in such enclosed spaces.

-The ship, as a carrier, should take proper care of the cargo to ensure the safe loading and discharge.
+The ship, as a carrier, should take proper care of the cargo to ensure safe loading and discharge.
 Consult the IMSBC code to ensure safe cargo transport and shipment.
 Adopt good seamanship and precautions to reduce and overcome risks due to bulk shipments.